Submitty/submitty.github.io/_docs/instructor/assignment_configuration/configuration_path.md

 Instructors may prepare and upload autograding configurations through the website by selecting the "Upload a custom autograding configuration" button.
 After uploading a chosen file, it will appear in the list of previous uploads below.
-The uploaded configurations are numbered by default, but the name can be edited by clicking on the pencil to the left of each configuration.
+The uploaded configurations are sequentially numbered by default, but the name may be edited by clicking on the pencil to the left of each configuration.

 ![](/images/config_upload_interface.png)